Kirkley Hall: Zoological gardens

 A menagerie opened to the public each weekend, and at other times to school parties.
 This has been expanded into a tourist attraction in its own right known as Kirkley Hall Zoological Gardens.
 In 2020, it changed its name to Northumberland College Zoo.

 Usage

-In 1946 the estate was acquired by the Northumberland County Council and in 1951 Kirkley Hall Farm Institute was established.
-In 1999 the estate became the land studies campus of Northumberland College in Ashington.
+In 1946, the estate was acquired by the Northumberland County Council, and in 1951 it was established.
+In 1999, the estate became the land studies campus of Northumberland College in Ashington.

 The Hall is available for Corporate and Social events.

 Weddings are also performed here because of the attractive surroundings which include ornamental gardens and grounds with all plants labelled, wall-trained fruit trees and greenhouse plants.